-Grantor retained annuity trusts (GRATs) and grantor retained unitrusts (GRUTs) provide special tax benefits.
-The grantor transfers highly appreciating assets to a trust at less than their full value, removing the threat of estate tax on the assets (as well as any tax on their future appreciation).
+Grantor retained annuity trusts (GRATs) and what is a trust grantor retained unitrusts (GRUTs) provide special tax benefits.
+The grantor transfers highly appreciated assets to a trust at less than their full value, removing the threat of estate tax on the assets (as well as any tax on their future appreciation).
 With a GRAT the grantor establishes a set amount of income to be paid each year.
-With a GRUT payments are equal to a fixed percentage of the value each year of the assets in the trust.
+With GRUT payments are equal to a fixed percentage of the value each year of the assets in the trust.

 Kinds of trusts